brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 A highlight of the trip came later that day.
 I had kayaked on six continents, so I really wanted to complete the seventh.
 Unfortunately, there were only a handful of spaces and everyone wanted them.
 I emailed ahead, spoke to staff and the kayak guide before, but it all came down to a lottery.
 Luckily, I was drawn in Group 2 meaning I could swap the second excursion for kayaking.
 Then when winds cancelled the kayaking that morning, I was somehow now in the only group that would get to go.

-We launched in Deception Island, a horseshoe shaped collapsed volcano where the others would be doing an excursion to an abandoned whaling station.
+We launched in Deception Island, a horseshoe-shaped collapsed volcano where the others would be doing an excursion to an abandoned whaling station.
 We left with our guide Danny & I in singles, while the other four (all beginners) were in doubles.
 The lead guide Ben was to follow in a zodiac, but stayed by the ship for some reason.
-We paddled with seals, penguins and under huge cliffs full of petrels and albatros for over an hour.
+We paddled with seals, penguins and under huge cliffs full of petrels and albatross for over an hour.
 We were guided to the narrow entrance of the horsehoe, to go outside the bay and explore more cliffs.

 <p align="center" width="100%">
     <img width="400" src="/images/ant20.png">
 </p>

-There was a strong wind funneling in the gap which made it slow going, but it was fine.
+There was a strong wind funnelling in the gap which made it slow going, but it was fine.
 We could see that it was perfectly calm outside and were almost there.
 Then Ben who was nowhere to be seen radioed saying it was too windy and to turn around.
 I said to Danny that we shouldn't turn the doubles here in the roughest spot and he agreed, relaying that to Ben, but Ben insisted.
 We turned which I said was stupid, and in doing so one double got swept against rocks at the cliff edge.
 I helped push them back out to the centre and get them moving again.
 They were very wobbly now without the speed they had.

 Then Ben arrived in his zodiac and seeing the situation realised the same thing we had, that we were far closer to the calm outside.
 He shouted for everyone to turn around again, and paddle back out.
 The same double ended up crashing against the cliffs in doing so.
 Danny went to them, but at the same time the other double capsized and swam.
 I brought the swimmers on my boat to the zodiac and gathered their kayak and paddles.
 We all climbed into the zodiac where Danny & I emptied the full kayak, and we started returning to the ship.